 CRYSTAL: Domed acrylic crystal - no cracks.

-STRAP: This Raketa comes with a handsome generic staineless-steel bracelet, with tight links that will fit up to an approx. 7.75 inch wrist.
-This Big Zero also comes with a black nylon NATO strap.
+STRAP: This Raketa comes with a dark brown leather strap.
+This Big Zero also comes with a nylon NATO strap.